A look at attacks on houses of worship over last decade

 Jan.
 30, 2015: Suicide bombing at a Shiite mosque in the Pakistani town of Shikarpur kills 71.
 Jundullah claims responsibility.

-March 20, 2015: Islamic State suicide bombers attacked a pair of mosques in Yemen’s capital, unleashing monstrous blasts that ripped through worshippers and killed 137 people.
+March 20, 2015: Islamic State suicide bombers attack a pair of mosques in Yemen’s capital, unleashing monstrous blasts that ripped through worshippers and killed 137 people.

-June 17, 2015: Nine black worshippers including a pastor were killed by Dylann Roof, a 21-year-old white supremacist, after he prayed with them in Charleston, South Carolina.
+June 17, 2015: Nine black worshippers including a pastor are killed by Dylann Roof, a 21-year-old white supremacist, after he prayed with them in Charleston, South Carolina.
 Roof was convicted of federal hate-crime and obstruction-of-religion charges and sentenced to death.

 Sept.
 24, 2015: A suicide bomber strikes a mosque in Yemen’s rebel-held capital, killing 25 worshippers during prayers for the Muslim holiday of Eid al-Adha.